Snapcast Multi-Room Audio System: 5 Rooms Under $300

 sudo dpkg -i snapclient_0.35.0-1_armhf.deb

-sudo apt-get -f installConfigure the server IP in /etc/default/snapclient:
+sudo apt-get -f installSet the server IP in /etc/default/snapclient:

-For HiFiBerry DAC HATs, add the right device tree overlay to /boot/config.txt:
+For HiFiBerry DAC HATs, add the device tree overlay to /boot/config.txt (dtoverlay=hifiberry-dac).
+Then set ALSA to use it as the default output in /etc/asound.conf:

 pcm.!default {